SilicoGoBrr/SilicoGoBrr/README.md

-- 👋 Hi, I’m @SilicaGoBrr
+- 👋 Hi, I’m @SilicoGoBrr
 - 👀 I’m interested in Data analysis, Biology, Bioinformatics, Biotech, and making all of that easier for anyone interested.
 - 🌱 I’m currently learning python and R
 - 💞️ I’m looking to LEARN and collaborate